launchdarkly/js-client-sdk/README.md

 #### From the server-side SDK

 The preferred approach to bootstrapping is to populate the bootstrap values (a map of feature flag keys to flag values) from your backend.
-LaunchDarkly's server-side SDKs have a function called `all_flags`-- this function provides the initial set of bootstrap values.
+LaunchDarkly's server-side SDKs have a function called `allFlags`-- this function provides the initial set of bootstrap values.
 You can then provide these values to your front-end as a template.
 Depending on your templating language, this might look something like this:

         var user = {key: 'user.example.com'};
         var client = LDClient.initialize('YOUR_ENVIRONMENT_ID', user, options = {